Prostate Cancer

 • Inflammation of the prostate gland

-Stage 4, the last stage of prostate cancer. stage cancer metastasizes.
-It spreads especially to bones and nearby or distant lymph nodes.
-It can also spread to organs such as the liver.
+Stage 4 is the final stage of prostate cancer, in which the cancer metastasizes.
+It commonly spreads to bones and nearby or distant lymph nodes, and may also extend to organs like the liver.

-In stage 4 prostate cancer, there are signs and symptoms such as painful urination, decreased urine flow strength, blood in the urine, bone pain, swelling in the legs and fatigue.
-4. In stage prostate cancer, the cancer spreads from the prostate to the lymph nodes or other parts of the body.
-The spread of cells from the prostate to the lymph nodes is called prostate cancer metastasis.
-Cancer cells that spread usually spread to the bones and liver.
-As the cancer metastasizes, symptoms may also appear in other organs.
-Symptoms at this stage vary depending on the metastasizing organ.
+In Stage 4 prostate cancer, symptoms include painful urination, decreased urine flow strength, blood in urine, bone pain, swelling in the legs, and fatigue.
+At this stage, cancer has spread from the prostate to lymph nodes or other parts of the body.
+This spread of cancer cells to lymph nodes is known as prostate cancer metastasis.
+Metastasized cancer cells commonly spread to the bones and liver.
+Due to the metastasis, symptoms may appear in other organs as well, varying depending on the affected organ.

-When prostate cancer metastasizes to bone tissue, symptoms such as easy fracture of bones, bone pain and increased calcium levels in the blood are observed.
+When prostate cancer metastasizes to bone tissue, symptoms such as easy bone fractures, bone pain, and increased calcium levels in the blood may occur.

 Prostate Cancer Treatment Methods

-Especially in the early stages of prostate cancer, a wait-and-see technique is usually used.
-Because prostate cancer progresses very slowly.
-In the vast majority of patients, prostate cancer does not cause any problems even if it is not treated throughout their lives.
+In the early stages of prostate cancer, a "watch and wait" approach is often used, as prostate cancer progresses very slowly.
+For most patients, prostate cancer does not cause any problems even if left untreated throughout their lives.

 Non-Surgical Treatment